Loading

 How to export a Gemini response to Google Docs or as a draft message in Gmail.

-Gemini includes Gemini Extensions, which retrieves real-time information from other Google apps, including Gmail, Google Drive, Hotels, Flights, Maps, and YouTube.
+Gemini uses Gemini Extensions, which retrieves real-time information from other Google apps, including Gmail, Google Drive, Hotels, Flights, Maps, and YouTube.
 This means you can do things like ask Gemini to find cheap flights for your next trip or pull details from an email confirmation in Gmail—all without leaving the chat.

 Here's an example of Gemini retrieving flight options for an upcoming trip.